By Barbara Comito, Director of Marketing and Communications

 Here are five examples of real-life partnerships between local companies and UGM.
 They’re only a drop in the bucket of creative ways businesses can do their less-fortunate neighbors – and themselves! – a lot of good.

 Charity Auction – Every year, at their anniversary event, Dealers Auto Auction holds a charity auction to raise money for four local charities.
-They showcase their auctioneers’ amazing talent by auctioning items with a low cost to DAA but high value to their fellow dealers – choice of lane, date and time for an auction; front row parking for the Thursday auction all year long; a moose dinner featuring moose shot by owner Bob McConkey.
+They showcase their auctioneers’ amazing talent by auctioning items with a low cost to DAA but high value to their fellow dealers – choice of lane, date and time for an auction; front row parking for the Thursday auction all year long; a moose dinner featuring game shot by owner Bob McConkey.
 Fun event for DAA.
 Valuable funding for UGM.

 Sponsorship Combined with Volunteering – Larry H Miller Dealerships have underwritten UGM’s City-Wide Thanksgiving Dinner for the past three years.
 The general managers and their spouses, along with other staff members, also come to serve the meal.
 UGM benefits both from the team’s enthusiasm and their underwriting support.
 At the same time, managers and their families bond over a hands-on volunteer experience to a group of people who are generally very grateful.